What To Expect At The Moqui Cave Museum In Kanab, Utah

 Rare rocks from rochester new york inside Moqui Cave kanab utah exhibit

-We enjoyed this part of the museum because there were samples from all around the world, including Rochester NY which isn’t too far from where Kristen grew up!
+Off to the side of the old dance hall includes one of the largest fluorescent mineral displays in the United States.
+We enjoyed this part of the museum because there were samples from all around the world including Rochester, NY which isn’t too far from where Kristen grew up.

 Moqui Cave gift shop inside a room within the cave

-The jewelry is beautiful as its made from sterling silver and genuine stones.
+There is also a small gift shop filled with handmade jewelry from various Indigenous groups throughout the region.
+The jewelry is beautiful because it’s made from sterling silver and genuine stones.

 Dinosaur prints in rocks a collection found inside Moqui Cave in Kanab Utah